Let’s start our language lessons off with a little pop quiz. Yes, this question is for you!

 a) You’re surrounded by beautiful gardens bathing in the sun

 b) You’re able to hear the waves from the lake washing ashore

 c) Your Spanish language teacher spends more time picking his nose than he does quizzing your grammar.

 If you guessed C, you have the correct answer!

-Brian thinks I should ask for a new teacher, and even though I’m dying to, I just think it would make things even more awkward.
+As much as I would love to ask for a new teacher, I just think it would make things even more awkward.
 I mean, this is how this guy makes a living, and if I cancel on him, he might not get paid this week.
 It is a dilemma!

 Also, the plan was to stay in San Pedro for four weeks of language lessons, but now, after being here, I am probably only going to stick around for two (and not just because I can’t stand my booger picking teacher).
 The tentative plan is to move on to Quetzaltenango and maybe do another week of lessons there.
 After that, head over to Copan in Honduras, make my way to Rio Dulce back in Guatemala for a jungle river ride, and further up to Tikal.

 Ah so much time, and so much possibility.

 Gross predicament aside, Spanish language lessons in Guatemala are a great bargain.
 Lessons are generally 1-on-1 and you can choose to live in a dorm building or in a homestay (the best value and method of language learning in my opinion).

 Casa Rosario: I learned Spanish in San Pedro at Casa Rosario.
 For 20 hours of 1-on-1 lessons each week, it costs $80 USD ($4/hr).
 With housing, the classes and meals will only run you $140 USD.